chizzletaz/BakeAndBinge/README.md

 This page has an overview of items that the user can purchase.
 The links lead to an external website, which opens up in a new window.

 **The register page:** *(register.html - route: /register)*
 This page has a register form where the user can register and create an account.
-After registration the user is led to their own profile page.
+After registration the user is redirected to their own profile page.
+There is a button to go to the login page, when a user already has an account.

-**The login page:** *(login.html - route: /login)* This page has a login form where users that have an account can login.
+**The login page:** *(login.html - route: /login)*
+This page has a login form where users that have an account can login.
 After login the user will be redirected to their own profile page.
-When the user has no account, they are redirected to the register page.
+There is a button to the register page, in case the user has no account.

 **The profile page:** *(profile.html - route: /profile/< username >*
 This is the personal profile page of the user.
 Recipes that the user has added themselves are displayed here.
 There is an edit and delete button for each recipe.
-There is also a button to add a new recipe.
+There is also a button that opens a modal with an explanation on how to add a new recipe.
 When the user is logged in, the navbar has extra links for profile and logout.
 The links for register and login are not shown.

 **The add recipe page:** *(add_recipe.html - route: /add_recipe)*
 This page has a form where the user can add new recipes.
 When submitted, the user is redirected to their profile page.
 There is a cancel button to abort the action, the user will be redirected to their own profile page.